sashwatgupta/Architectural-Alchemists/customer_360_journey/Readme.md

     **Discovery:** AWS services like Athena, Glue Crawler and Data Quality are used for auto-discovery of metadata of services and asseses the data quality.

 4. **Account - Machine Learning:** ML (Machine Learning) is performed using Lake Formation.
 Use Amazon SageMaker to provide standard AI/ML models for customer segmentations, lifetime value and sentiment analysis.
-Other AI services such as Amazon Personalize can be utilized to get actionable insight.
-The aggregate data is pro
+Other AI services such as Amazon Personalize can be utilized to get actionable insight and personalisation.

 5. **Account - Business Analytics Domain:** Build all reportable data sets in Amazon S3 and leverage Amazon Redshift and Amazon Athena for analytics.
 Optionally, for heavily used analytics, build data marts in Amazon Redshift.For ad-hoc requirements, use Athena to analyse data in the data lake with standard SQL.